zillerlab/CASTom-iGEx/Software/model_prediction/README.md

 - **Covariate matrix**: covariates to correct for in the association analysis (covariats + IDs x samples).
 Columns must contain `Individual_ID` and `genoSample_ID` to match genotype plus covariates to correct for in the phenotype association.
 Column `Dx` (0 control 1 case) is optional, if present is used to build the reference set when computing T-scores. *Note: samples in genotype and phenotype matrix are matched based on covariate matrix*
 - **Reactome Pathway annotation**: .gmt file can be downloaded from https://reactome.org/download-data/ (provided in [refData](https://gitlab.mpcdf.mpg.de/luciat/castom-igex/-/tree/master/refData/))
 - **GO Pathway annotation**: .RData file, can be obtained using *Annotate_GOterm_run.R*, each pathway is a entry in the list with `GOID` `Term` `Ontology` `geneIds` elemnets (provided in [refData](https://gitlab.mpcdf.mpg.de/luciat/castom-igex/-/tree/master/refData/))
-- **custom pathways**: .RData file, similar to GO structure, each pathway is a list entry with `name` and `geneIds` elements.
+- **Custom pathway**: .RData file, similar to GO structure, each pathway is a list entry with `name` and `geneIds` elements.
 Available for WikiPathways (2019) in [refData](https://gitlab.mpcdf.mpg.de/luciat/castom-igex/-/tree/master/refData/)

 ## Workflow
 ### Predict gene expression